craigmbooth/contemplativeneuroscience/_posts/2024-03-12-mind-wandering-contexts.md

 ### Mind Wandering Never Helps

 In the field, subjects were asked to rate their performance on tasks whenever they were asked about mind-wandering.
-Consistent with other studies,  subjects’ performance ratings were lower while mind wandering than while mentally on task.
+Consistent with other studies,  subjects' performance ratings were lower while mind wandering than while mentally on task.
 Asking subjects about their level of awareness of their mind wandering also revealed that mind-wandering awareness predicted perceived performance.
 When subjects were aware that they had been mind wandering, they believed they had been performing better than when they had been mind wandering without awareness

 ![The relationship between the self-assessed level of awareness of the mind-wandering against the self-assessed performance of the task at hand.
 There is a positive correlation between these two characteristics, indicating that more meta-awareness leads to higher performance at tasks.
 The red line shows the self-assessed performance of the subjects when their minds were on-task.
 No matter how aware of mind wandering people were, the presence of mind-wandering led to worse perceived task outcomes.](/assets/article_images/mind-wandering-contexts/awareness.png)